rackerlabs/docs-cloud-cdn/api-docs/api-operations/methods/delete-purge-a-cached-asset-v1.0-project-id-services-service-id-assets.rst

 -  A cache invalidation allows the basic wildcard ‘*’ and subdirectories so you can execute against multiple files at one time.

--  When re-querying the origin for content, a cache invalidation sends the ``If-Modified_Sinced`` header withe the request.
+-  When re-querying the origin for content, a cache invalidation sends the ``If-Modified-Sinced`` header with the request.

 -  How the CDN responds is based on the origin’s response as follows: